FieryCod/holy-lambda/doc/1-02-getting-started.md

 Successfully created/updated stack - example-lambda-18dc55c0dc4d4fccb28209f3a4e01352-stack in us-east-1
 ```

-Now we're ready to use the AWS console.
+Your stack is now deployed to AWS and we're now ready to use the AWS console.

 ## Use the Lambda in AWS Console

 ...